-Joy Cheek is entering her first season as an assistant coach and recruiting coordinator on Kevin McGuff's staff in 2013-14.
-A 2010 graduate of Duke University, Cheek comes to Columbus after spending the past two seasons as an assistant and co-recruiting coordinator at her alma mater.
+Joy Cheek is in her second season as assistant coach and recruiting coordinator on Kevin McGuff's staff in 2014-15.
+A 2010 graduate of Duke University, Cheek came to Columbus after spending the previous two seasons as an assistant and co-recruiting coordinator at her alma mater.

 At Duke, Cheek served as one of two recruiting coordinators in addition to working with the perimeter players.
 Upon graduating from Duke in 2010 with a degree in public policy, Cheek played professionally in the WNBA and overseas before being hired as an assistant coach by Joanne McCallie in 2011.

 "I am really excited for the opportunity to join Coach McGuff's staff," Cheek said.
 "It was very hard to leave my alma mater, but this is a wonderful opportunity and I know I am coming to a great school and a great program.
 Coach McGuff has had success everywhere he has been, is highly respected in the coaching profession and is someone I can learn from.
 I have always heard nothing but great things about Kevin and I am excited to get started and help take the Ohio State program to the highest level."

 The 35th overall selection in the 2010 WNBA Draft by the Indiana Fever, Cheek played in seven contests for the Fever before traveling overseas to play in Leszno, Poland.
 After signing a brief contract with the Washington Mystics to open the 2011 WNBA season, Cheek was prepared to play in Spain before accepting the job at Duke.